Let’s dive in

 Putting a variable inside of a family or a sub family

-The type of this variable is a choice
+This time, the type of this new variable is a domainname

 type: